 - Close and reopen Google Chrome.

-Here is the explanation of these two “prediction service” settings, by Google.
+Here is the explanation for the prefetch settings, by Google.

-Use a prediction service to load pages more quickly: Browsers use an IP address to load a webpage.
+Preload pages for faster browsing and searching: Browsers use an IP address to load a webpage.
 When you visit a webpage, Chrome can look up the IP addresses of all the page’s links and load the ones you might navigate to next.
-If you turn this setting on, websites and any embedded content that are pre-loaded may set and read their own cookies as if you had visited them, even if you don’t.
+If you turn this setting on, websites and any embedded content that are preloaded can set and read their own cookies as if you had visited them, even if you don’t.

 While these Page prefetching / Link prefetching or prediction features help you load subsequent linked webpages quickly, they not only consume extra bandwidth but also additional CPU/Disk usage cycles.

 Turn off autocomplete for search/address bar by visiting

 Under “Other Google Services”, turn off “Autocomplete searches and URLs” setting.

 See if browsing the same set of websites using Google Incognito (private browsing) mode helps.
 This mode loads Chrome without extensions and saved cookies are not utilized.
 If everything works fine in Incognito mode, then open Extensions settings page (

 chrome://extensions/) and disable 1st half of the extensions.
 Close Google Chrome, reopen it and observe if the problem repeats.

 If the problem recurs, disable the 2nd half of the extensions, close and reopen Chrome.
 In case that solves the problem, you’ll need to narrow down which particular extension in that 2nd half is causing the problem and eliminate the offending extension.